On today’s date in 1577, English explorers Martin Frobisher and Michael Lock were commissioned by the Cathay Company to search for gold in the Arctic.

 “The actual outcome of the matter was the establishment of a company called the Cathay Company, the charter for which was obtained from the Crown on March 17, 1577.
 It was granted to Michael Lock and Martin Frobisher, together with all the venturers in the first voyage.
 To them was given the sole right of sailing in every direction for discovery, except to the East; the rights of the Muscovy Company being thus protected.”

-Frobisher and company “had authority to wage war in behalf of their own interests,” Jones wrote, “and were to pay only half customs for the first twenty years on all goods imported.
+Frobisher and company “had authority to wage war in behalf of their own interests,” added Jones, “and were to pay only half customs for the first twenty years on all goods imported.
 Whoever infringed the privileges of the Company was to suffer forfeiture of ships and goods, one half of the fine going to the Queen, the other to the Company.”

 2007 FROBISHER COIN